Accelerating Graph-based Tracking Tasks with Symbolic Regression: Postprocessing

 \subsection{Track reconstruction and fit}

-After the hit selection, we applied a simplified track reconstruction algorithm inspired by real fast-tracking tasks developed by LHC experiments.
-For that, we build all possible triplets from the given hits.
-For each triplet, we construct a circle in the $x-y$ plane to obtain the track-candidate $p_T$ and perform a linear fit in the $z-r$ plane to get $z_0$.\\ These quantities are used to fill a 2D histogram, and triplets within a window around the histogram peak are selected.
-The window size is dependent on the $p_T$ of the peak and was chosen large enough to contain all hits if the triplets are built using true signal hits.
-Only hits from triplets within the chosen window are kept, further improving background rejection.
+After the hit selection, we apply a simplified track reconstruction algorithm inspired by fast-tracking tasks developed by LHC experiments.
+To achieve this, we build all possible triplets from the selected hits.
+For each triplet, we construct a circle in the $x-y$ plane using the \textit{circle-fit} library to obtain the track-candidate $p_T$.
+We then perform a linear fit in the $r-z$ plane to extract $z_0$ using the non-linear least squares \textit{curve-fit} method from \textsc{SciPy}~\cite{scipy}.

+With these results, we fill a 2D histogram in the $p_T-z_0$ plane and select triplets within a window around the histogram peak.
+The window size depends on the peak's $p_T$ value and is chosen large enough to encompass all hits if the triplets were built using true signal hits.
+Only hits from triplets within the selected window are retained, further improving background rejection.
+At this stage, we reevaluate the signal efficiency and background rejection.

-If, after the above steps, we do not have more than one hit per layer, we perform the final track fit.
-The fit is performed separately in the $r-z$ and $r-\phi$ plane.
-In $r-z$, we fit a straight line using the non-linear least square \textit{curve-fit} method from \textsc{SciPy}~\cite{scipy}.
-In the $r-\phi$ plane, we fit a circle using the \textit{circle-fit} library.
-If at least one layer contains more than one hit, simplified ambiguity solving is applied.
-In this case, we perform the linear $r-z$ fit for each combination and choose the one with the best $\chi^2$.
-This is repeated iteratively for each layer with more than one hit before performing the final circle fit.
+If, after the above steps, we do not have more than one hit per layer, we obtain the final track parameters by performing separate fits in $r-z$ and $x-y$ as described above.
+If at least one layer contains more than one hit, we apply simplified ambiguity solving.
+In this case, we perform the linear $r-z$ fit for each combination and select the one with the best $\chi^2$.
+This process is repeated iteratively for each layer with more than one hit before performing the final circle fit.

+We define hit purity as the percentage of signal hits selected for the final track fit.

+After the fit, we examine the difference between the fitted values and true particle features.
+Due to finite detector resolution, even a fit on perfectly selected hits will not yield exact particle features.
+As a reference, we perform a \textit{truth fit}, in which we fit the track using the truth information of the signal hits.

+Furthermore, we aim to quantify the resolution of $p_T$.
+The expected resolution depends on $p_T$, as a high-energy track with little curvature is more sensitive to perturbations in hit positions than a low-energy track.
+To obtain a rough estimate of the ideal $p_T$ resolution, we divide the data into bins of true track $p_T$ and fit a Gaussian to the truth fit residuals for each bin, extracting $\sigma$.
+This allows us to measure the percentage of fits where the $p_T$ residual falls within the $1\sigma$ or $2\sigma$ range.